We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hydroquinone is a very popular treatment for dark spots.
 Similar to vitamin C, it works by inhibiting melanin production.

-Creams that contain hydroquinone are available in some drug stores, pharmacies, and online.
+Creams that contain hydroquinone are available with a prescription.

 Kojic acid is another common skin lightener.